connectsolutions/best-practices/js/Backbone.md

 	- Models & Collections should be rigorous about maintaining state locally and sync with the server only when necessary.
 This would include things like adding and removing from a collection should happen locally without a round trip to the server.
 This also would include pagination, searching and sorting to occur client side as much as possible.

 	- Collections should follow a singleton / factor model to help support maintaining state across the application.
-See example below:

 ## <a href="architecture"></a>Architecture